Digital Signage Software for Libraries

 It’s important to consider professional digital signage solutions that support popular multimedia file formats.
 People don’t want to convert their content each time they want to deploy it.
 This can be a huge time saver.

-Look for solutions that let you display live tweets, content from the library’s Facebook page or Google calendar information.
+Look for solutions that let you screen live tweets, content from the library’s Facebook page, or Google calendar information.
 Try and use as much live data as possible as this information updates itself automatically, saving you precious time.